 We stopped at a memorial for some beautiful scenery, and then our next stop was the Ben Nevis whiskey tour!
 The tour would have been better if I wasn’t feeling ill, but I wasn’t feeling well, so standing in the equivalent of attic floor boards smelling a mixture of hot beer and whiskey was unpleasant for me.
 The tour was interesting, though, and we were invited to sample some whiskey at the end!
 I still wasn’t feeling well, and I’m not really a whiskey person, but I’m glad I forced it down for the experience.

 Next, we got back on the bus.
 I was really thirsty, but there was no water.
-We were hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver told us: “The next stop is trees” so we had to go a few hours with no water.
+I was hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver, who had spent most of the afternoon arguing with our tour guide, told me: “The next stop is trees” so we had to go a few hours with no water.
 Not ideal.
 We drove through more scary roads and eventually arrived in a village in Scotland called Arrochar.
 I’d never been so grateful to lie down in a hotel bed.
 I took some medicine and started to feel much better.

 Thankfully, we had dinner planned at the hotel.
-This was necessary because we were in a small, sleepy town and there were no dinner options in walking distance, but I was especially grateful because, as I mentioned, I was not feeling well.
-At dinner, we met a new friend and talked about accents and Austrialian stereotypes.
+This was necessary because we were in a small, sleepy town and there were no dinner options in walking distance, but I was especially grateful because, as I mentioned, I was not feeling well, and I’d been used to 45min walks to dinner this week.
+At dinner, we added a new friend to our crew and talked about accents and Austrialian stereotypes.
 Did you know in Australia people shoot kangaroos like we shoot deer?
 It’s true.

 After dinner, We walked around outside (the sun doesn’t set until 10pm!) and hung out with our friends.
 This is also the night when I realized how much older we are than our newly acquired friend group.
 They we shocked that we were over 25 and could not BELIEVE that Bret was over 30.
 It cracked me up when I realized some of them were 18.
 Here we are in Arrochar!